„Postscriptum Polonistyczne” Publication Ethics and Publication Malpractice Statement

 - Authors shall not submit material published previously elsewhere, except by explicit invitation of the Editors, who see the reprint of already copyrighted material as important to the overall concept of the issue.

 - Submitting the same paper to a number of journals shall be considered unethical, therefore Authors shall not submit contributions considered for review in Postscriptum Polonistyczne elsewhere.

 - Submitting material to Postscriptum Polonistyczne, Authors retain the rights to the published material.

-- If their work is accepted and published, Authors retain the right to the published material, permitting the use of their work under the provisions of the Creative Commons License 4.0 International: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+- If their work is accepted and published, Authors retain the right to the published material, permitting the use of their work under the provisions of the Creative Commons License 4.0 International: Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).